 Wenn wir ein solches Modell entwickeln, wählen wir gerne die bewährte Metaplantechnik.
 Im Workshop werden an großen Wandtapeten oder Papieren mit Klebekärtchen, Post-Its, Filzstiften, Klebestiften und allem, was die Kreativität fördert, die Business Modelle entworfen.

-Auf Anfrage stellen wir Ihnen auch ein selbst entwikletes Google Formular zur Verfügung.
+Auf Anfrage stellen wir Ihnen auch ein selbst entwickeltes Google Formular zur Verfügung.

 Sehr innovativ ist die Steinbeis ePen Lösung, wobei Ihre Arbeiten und Notizen, die Sie auf das Wandpapier schreiben, direkt per Bluetooth oder remote via Internet an die angeschlossenen Rechner überspielt werden.

-Business Model Canvas: nine business model building blocks, Osterwalder, Pigneur & al. 2010
+Business Model Canvas: Online business model building blocks, Osterwalder, Pigneur & al. 2010

 The Business Model Canvas is a strategic management template for developing new or documenting existing business models.
 It is a visual chart with elements describing a firm's value proposition, infrastructure, customers, and finances.
 It assists firms in aligning their activities by illustrating potential trade-offs.